romanbsd/thredded/README.md

 require Babel polyfills.
 We're waiting for the ES6/7 support on Rails to improve before updating this to full Babel.

-All Thredded JavaScript is compatible with the following Turbolinks options:
+All Thredded JavaScript is compatible with the Hotwire Turbo

-* No Turbolinks.
-* Turbolinks 5.
-* Turbolinks Classic.
-* Turbolinks Classic + jquery-turbolinks.

 Thredded JavaScript is also compatible with being loaded from script elements with `[async]` and/or `[defer]` attributes.